 Using the live chat option delivered mixed results.
 The service was always prompt and we did get help with unblocking streaming sites.
 On the other hand, we received some vague responses as well as the refusal to answer a basic question about security.

 PureVPN provides an easy-to-use interface with plenty of customization options.
-Performance-wise, speeds are slow and there were some connectivity issues.
-PureVPN provide easy access to streaming sites like Netflix and Amazon Prime Video.
+Performance-wise, speeds are unpredictable and there were some connectivity issues.
+PureVPN provides easy access to streaming sites like Netflix and Amazon Prime Video.
 Mobile users will be pleased to see a revamped, intuitive app.

 When it comes to security, PureVPN ticks all the boxes with strong encryption, DNS and IPv6 leak protection, and a built-in kill switch.
 The past bad press around its privacy may be a red flag to some potential users, but this provider does seem to be trying to make amends.